The order of the sections is mostly in the order of discovery while I researched

 Good Qualities:

-I think a sideways rear seat or middle seat can be fashioned for the Aptera.
-With the solar panels, the fuel efficiency would be the best.
+With Aptera's built-in solar panels, the fuel efficiency would be the best.
 I would likely never have to charge it, as even on long trips I prefer to stay a while at every stop.
-There will be tow capacity.
-International delivery in 2023/2024.
+Aptera claims tow capacity.
+Aptera claims international delivery in 2023/2024, but 2026 or maybe never is more likely.

 For shopping travel to nearby cities, I can use a trailer for large items.
 Aptera FAQ says: “We hope to make a tow package available at some point in the future.
 We envision Aptera could tow a small lightweight trailer for camping, maybe even adding some extra solar capability.”